 Moving from traditional, paper-based methods to digital forms of collecting COAs is a more reliable and cost-effective way to retrieve clinical data.
 Outcomes can be recorded through the use of specific apps installed on the patient’s smartphone, complying with the important endpoints to be gathered and ensuring that no data is forgotten or lost.
 The increase in smartphone ownership among Limited English Proficiency (LEP) communities and their reliance on such devices for a number of activities may contribute to an increased participation in clinical trials, but also shape the way they log the required data.

-- Increased patient compliance: Patients using ePROs demonstrate significantly higher protocol compliance.
+Patients using ePROs demonstrate significantly higher protocol compliance.
 Electronic reminders/alerts, animated compliance feedback and dynamic, context-sensitive messaging, allows for data capturing in real-time, delivering accurate, reliable information on patients’ trial experiences.
 The use of alerts can prompt the patient to record an outcome (e.g., pain score) at a given time, avoiding recalling bias when such data is recorded later.

-- Prevention of data inconsistency/conflict: guiding patients or clinicians through an electronic data collection questionnaire prevents them from entering inconsistent or conflicting data.
+guiding patients or clinicians through an electronic data collection questionnaire prevents them from entering inconsistent or conflicting data.

-- Elimination of transcription errors: human errors are inevitable when transcribing data from paper forms into digital ones; the elimination of the paper step avoids such errors.
+Human errors are inevitable when transcribing data from paper forms into digital ones; the elimination of the paper step avoids such errors.

-Excellence is in the details
+excellence is in the details

 While clinical trials are getting bigger and enrolling more people from diverse backgrounds, it may be tempting for multinational pharmaceutical companies to massify their procedures in an attempt to be more efficient.
 However, to protect the integrity and value of eCOA data, it is paramount to take linguistic validation and cultural adaptation seriously from the start—failing to do so can invalidate the clinical data collected and endanger market access for the intervention, leading to major financial losses.